TAGSA Executive

 University of Victoria

-Gerry (she/her) is the TA Coordinator in the Division of Learning and Teaching Support and Innovation at the University of Victoria (UVic).
-In this role, she mentors over 750 graduate TAs each term through TA-specific programming and professional development initiatives to ensure that TAs are supporting undergraduate learning.
-Gerry holds a PhD in biology from UVic and has completed in tandem with an accredited graduate certificate for Learning and Teaching in Higher Education (LATHE).
+Gerry (she/her) is the current Program and Volunteer Manager for the Science Fair Foundation BC.
+She was previously the TA Coordinator in the Division of Learning and Teaching Support and Innovation at the University of Victoria (UVic).
+Gerry holds a PhD in biology from UVic and completed in tandem an accredited graduate certificate for Learning and Teaching in Higher Education (LATHE).
 Gerry is also an Instructional Skills Workshop trainer and facilitator.
 In 2019, she was the recipient of the TAGSA award for best session led by a graduate student at the STLHE annual conference.

 Samantha Chang